 - explicit description of the customer persona for shared understanding.

 - satisfaction at each touchpoint.
 What existing organizational metrics can you incorporate?
 Ground your new customer journey in the existing organizational narrative.
+Focus on areas which result in weaker customer satisfaction.

 - qualitative and quantitative data sources to tell a rich story, and the right story.